 This post may include affiliate links.
 Please read my disclosure policy.

 The hardest part of making this recipe is waiting for it to ferment!
-You might want to make our apple whiskey smash while you wait.
+You might want to make my apple whiskey smash while you wait.

 Jump to: